Miya's Law Requirements & Information

 - Increases the reasonable notice period from 12 to 24 hours to enter an apartment home (effective 7/1/22).

-- Prohibits hourly rental of an accommodation (effective 7/1/22).
+- Prohibits the hourly rental of an accommodation (effective 7/1/22).

-- Yes, DBPR has already adopted rule language to define certain terms used throughout the new law, which remains in effect at this time.
+Has DBPR issued rule language or guidance regarding compliance with Miya's Law?
+Yes, DBPR has already adopted rule language to define certain terms used throughout the new law, which remains in effect at this time.
+To access a copy of the revised attestation form, please click here.

 Adopted Rule Language